 Theoretical Framework

+Add an advance organizer to introduce the headings below

 Integration of visual arts in teaching

 The aim of this study is to work with and produce visual arts in the classroom for the students to learn literacy skills rather than placing them on the children's table.
 Using artwork to teach content can make it a carrier of multiple meanings that can stimulate understanding and emotion (Pelowski et al., 2016).
 Using art can also impact what individuals see, influence changes in students' visual or perceptual experience involving new attention to physical aspects of what is being taught (Pelowski et al., 2016).
 When using visual arts to teach necessary literacy skills, it shows that it is not just physical motions taking place but also that the brain processes information differently.
 The use of visual arts helps students to understand and make sense of a concept that would be overwhelming and difficult.
 For instance, the study focuses on using visual arts to teach rhyming words and word families to Pre-K students who have no necessary literacy skills.
 The students may find reading first words as complicated, but visual arts can make it exciting and memorable.
 Creating artwork can become an experience where one can go through a series of information-processing stages, focusing mainly on perceptual attunement to various formal factors in the art (Silvia, 2006).
 Based on these information-processing stages Silvia (2006) states that through learning other subjects using visual arts, one's brain can begin "cognitive mastering," in which one creates and discovers meaning by making interpretations, associations, and links to existing knowledge.
 Also, using visual arts to learn helps to "motivate learning, thinking, and exploring, actions that foster the growth of knowledge" (Silvia, 2006, p.
 140).